 When you forgive and accept God’s forgiveness, guilt and sorrow give way to joy.
 Peace fills the heart that was once heavy with regret.

-40 Powerful Scripture About Forgiveness
+40 Powerful Bible Verses About Forgiveness

 1. Matthew 6:14–15

-“For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
-But if you do not forgive others their sins, your Father will not forgive your sins.”
+“For if you forgive other people when they sin against you, your heavenly Father will also forgive you…”

 2. Ephesians 4:32